Description

 Lastly, the Tic-Tac-Toe worksheet promotes student choice.

-✨ Kindly note that due to copyright restrictions, this resource is not editable.
-This is a common practice within the online marketplace in order to protect the clipartists and software providers that have authorized their intellectual property for the development of this resource.
+✨ Kindly note that due to copyright restrictions, these resources are not editable, except for the files specifically labelled as editable.
+This is a common practice within the online marketplace in order to protect the clip artists and software providers that have authorized their intellectual property for the development of this resource.

 See what other teachers are saying about this MLA Citations Unit: